Mosaic: Composite Projection Pruning for Resource-efficient LLMs: Experiments

 \textbf{System Performance:} Composite and structured pruning reduce inference time and GPU memory used as more parameters are removed.
 Unstructured pruning does not offer any performance benefits.
 Although structured pruning has better runtime performance, model quality measured by perplexity (Table~\ref{tab:ppl}) is impacted.
 When 80\% of the parameters are removed, composite pruning has 30\% - 67\% lower inference latency than unstructured pruning while reducing memory use by 60\% - 68\%.

 \textbf{Low Memory Platforms:} The GPU memory available on P3 and P5 is lower than the foundation model of LLaMa-7B.
 Therefore, model layers are offloaded to storage, and only a subset is loaded into memory.
 During inference, layers are transferred in and out of memory and storage, resulting in a data transfer bottleneck, thus increasing inference latency.
 For example, on P3, inference latency is 420s when using offloading but once a model is pruned enough to use less than 10GB of GPU memory, inference latency is reduced by up to 30$\times$ (14s for 80\% pruned \system{} model).
 The foundation model and the pruned models obtained from unstructured pruning cannot be run on P5.
-When the memory required is reduced from 10 GB to 7.9 GB using \system{}, the inference latency reduces from 400s to 110s.
+When the memory required is reduced from 10 GB to 7.9 GB using \system{}, the inference latency reduces from 400s to 110s. \bailey{Composite pruning of \system{} enables model deployment on memory-constrained hardware by structurally reducing the memory footprint, overcoming the limitations of unstructured pruning, which alone does not reduce inference latency or enable execution under tight memory budgets.
+This approach allows Mosaic to adapt the sparsification strategy to hardware constraints by applying structured pruning where unstructured sparsity alone cannot be exploited due to a lack of hardware accelerators or limited memory capacity.}

 \textbf{Model Quality:} Compared to structured pruning, models derived from composite pruning have a lower perplexity as more parameters are removed.
 At pruning targets higher than 40\%, the models produced by structured pruning collapse (or are rendered unusable) due to very high perplexity.
 Models from composite pruning have up to 36$\times$ lower perplexity than structured pruning.